YasykurKhalis/Sisop-FP-2025-IT-B07/README.md

     min (over k ∈ Ri) of Di−k + f(k)
   }

 where D0 = 0, s(Xi, Yi) is the cost of replacing Xi by Yi, and f(k) is the cost of a reversal of length k.
+Arslan (2008)

 **Solusi**